GAME RESULTGame Result

 Antlers, who are riding on this momentum, continued to aggressively attack from both sides with their full-backs joining the attack.
 However, Tokyo also responded with a solid defense, led by Sandro and Yamao in the center-back position.
 They successfully repelled Antlers' sharp attacks.

-With Amaral's entry, it's a back and forth again
+With Amaral's entry, it's back to a seesaw battle.

-In the 40th minute of the first half, Enomoto, who was unable to establish a base on the front line, was replaced by ace Amaral, and the game returned to Tokyo's pace.
-The striker, who represents J2, regained the rhythm of the attack with stable post-play and ball retention, regardless of the poor condition of the ground.
-Akita, a current full representative, was assigned to mark Amaral and responded with intense charges, but it didn't matter to Amaral on this day.
-With a stable base on the front line, Tokyo encourages the participation of their characteristic attacking full-backs.
-In the 41st minute, Fujiyama showed a dribble breakthrough, passing five opponents from the left side of their own field to Amaral.
-Amaral made a deep run and centered from a vertical position, but unfortunately, it was blocked by the goalkeeper.
-In the following 42nd minute, Fujiyama again passed to Amaral after evading several opponents on the left side, and Amaral quickly passed to Kagami, who was free on the opposite side.
+At the 40th minute of the first half, when Enomoto, who couldn't establish a base on the front line, was replaced by ace Amaral, the game returned to Tokyo's pace.
+The striker, who represents J2, calmly controlled the ball and maintained a stable post-play and ball possession, restoring the rhythm of the attack.
+Akita, an active full national team member, marked Amaral and responded with intense charges, but it had no effect on Amaral that day.
+With a stable base on the front line, Tokyo encouraged the attacking participation of their trademark side backs.
+In the 41st minute, Fujiyama showed off a dribble breakthrough, passing to Amaral from the left side of their own field.
+Amaral made a vertical run and sent a cross from a deep position, but unfortunately it was blocked by the goalkeeper.
+In the following 42nd minute, Fujiyama passed to Amaral after dribbling past several players on the left side, and then quickly passed to Kagami, who was free on the opposite side.
 Kagami's shot missed, but they were able to create a good attacking opportunity.
-Amaral's addition not only restored the rhythm of the attack but also gave confidence to the team.
+Amaral's addition not only restored the rhythm of the attack, but also gave confidence to the team.

 Crying over the difference in accuracy in front of the goal